HR289-119

 Domains

-Agriculture Research & Development
+Agriculture Forestry Rural Development

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.